josbirli/ankle-rehab-robot/README.md

 # ankle-rehab-robot
-Ankle Rehabilitation Robot With 2 Degrees of Freedom.
+Ankle Rehabilitation Robot with two degrees of freedom.
 This repo includes the codebase of both python and android for RaspberryPi 3 Model B+.

 ## Dependencies